StackStorm/ansible-st2/README.md

 * Ubuntu 14.04

 ## Requirements
-At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, MySQL, Mongo, OpenStack Mistral and dozens of Python dependencies.
+At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, PostgreSQL, Mongo, OpenStack Mistral and dozens of Python dependencies.

 ## Installation
 ```sh